lukerohde/join-form/www/SCOPE.md

 -- Subscription step not skipped with custom questions DONE
 ---- unit test step method DONE
----- controller test, address to custom questions DONE -- When address is not required then it skips appropriately
+---- controller test, address to custom questions DONE -- When address is not required then it skips appropriately DONE
----- when misc required, to miscellaneous
+---- when misc required, to miscellaneous  DONE
----- when misc not required, to pay method
+---- when misc not required, to pay method DONE
 -- On paymethod step the user is shown a reasonable set of defaults options TESTED
 ---- Australian Bank account TESTED
 ---- fortnightly TESTED